-NEXT (Neutrino Experiment with a Xenon TPC) is a neutrinoless double-beta decay experiment that will operate at the Canfranc Underground Laboratory (LSC).
+NEXT (Neutrino Experiment with a Xenon TPC) is a neutrinoless double-beta decay experiment that operates at the Canfranc Underground Laboratory (LSC).
 It is based on a novel detection concept for neutrinoless double-beta decay searches consisting in a Time Projection Chamber (TPC) filled with high-pressure gaseous xenon and with separated-function capabilities for calorimetry and tracking.

 In neutrinoless double beta decay searches, two ingredients have crucial importance: energy resolution and background suppression.
 The ββ0ν signal is a peak at the endpoint of the ββ2ν energy spectrum (Qββ).
 On one hand, a higher energy resolution excludes more events with energies close to (but different from) Qββ.
 On the other hand, due to the large half-life of the searched decay, an optimal background identification is mandatory in order to reject events whose energy falls inside the energy window, to the greatest extent possible.